hirnimeshrampuresoftware/arm-learning-paths/content/learning-paths/server-and-cloud/memcached/memcached_mysql_azure.md

 You can deploy Memcached as a cache for MySQL on Azure using Terraform and Ansible.

-In this topic, you will deploy Memcached as a cache for MySQL on an Azure instance, and in the next topic you will deploy Memcached as a cache for MySQL on a Google Cloud instance.
+In this topic, you will deploy Memcached as a cache for MySQL on an Azure instance.

 If you are new to Terraform, you should look at [Automate Azure instance creation using Terraform](/learning-paths/server-and-cloud/azure/terraform/) before starting this Learning Path.